nickmistretta9/gulp-bass/README.md

 # README #

+## Global Dependencies
+1. Node & NPM
+	* Mac - `brew install nodejs`, `brew install npm`
+	* Windows - Use the package installer from http://nodejs.org/
+2. Gulp
+	* `npm install -g gulp-cli`
+3. Npm Check Updates
+	* `npm i -g npm-check-updates`
+4. Bower
+	* `npm install -g bower`
+5. Yarn
+	* Mac - `brew install yarn`
+	* Windows - Download installer from https://yarnpkg.com/lang/en/docs/install/#windows-tab

+## Project Specific Dependencies
 1. Create directory and CD into it
 2. Clone repo into folder
-3. Make sure npm-check-updates is installed globally.
-If not, run `npm i -g npm-check-updates`
-4. Update dependencies with `ncu -u`.
+3. Update dependencies with `ncu -u`.
 After that, run `ncu -a` to make sure all package files are properly updated.
-5. Run `npm install` to install necessary dependencies from package.json
+4. Run `yarn install` to install necessary dependencies from package.json
-6. Edit plugins.sh file as necessary to add/remove any plugins that are needed for project, installed with bower
+5. Edit plugins.sh file as necessary to add/remove any plugins that are needed for project, installed with bower
-7. Run plugins script by typing `./plugins.sh`
+6. Run plugins script by using `./plugins.sh`
-8. Run `gulp` to start all tasks necessary for development
+7. Run `gulp` to start all tasks necessary for development
 	* Must use ctrl+c to end live-reload, or it will cause errors to re-start server
-9. Edit/add/delete files as necessary, terminal will run a bunch of commands each time something is saved
+8. Edit/add/delete files as necessary, terminal will run a bunch of commands each time something is saved
-10. End the live reload (ctrl+c) when finished developing
+9. End the live reload (ctrl+c) when finished developing
-11. Run `gulp build` command to run build file
+10. Run `gulp build` command to run build file
 	* These files will now be placed into the Dist folder, which is concatenated and minified.
 These files are now ready for production (compiled, minified, etc)